AI Celebs Just Scammed Women out of Millions & Premium Interview w/ Patrick Christys 2025-08-29 18:07

 So there's some key differences there, aren't there?

-From like a thousand Sudanese, Eritrean, Iraqi and Afghan men coming into your country in a single day, which has happened on small boats, with no intention of going home, with every intention of bringing their family over here.
+From like a thousand Sudanese, Eritrean, Iraqi and Afghan men coming into your country in a single day, which has happened on small boats with no intention of going home, with every intention of bringing their family over here.

-And the latest stats that we have about crimes relating to these people, by the way, is that one in every hundred of them is wanted for or has committed a crime here in Britain.
+And the latest stats that we have about crimes relating to these people, by the way, is that one in every 100 of them is wanted for or has committed a crime here in Britain.

 There's a case that's erupted.